tnakatani/finding_donors/README.md

 # Finding Donors Project - Implementing Supervised Learning

+__NOTE: This project was completed as part of Udacity Machine Learning Nanodegree program in August 2020.__

 ## Project Highlights

 This project is designed to get myself acquainted with the many supervised learning algorithms available in sklearn, and to also provide for a method of evaluating just how each model works and performs on a certain type of data.
 It is important in machine learning to understand exactly when and where a certain algorithm should be used, and when one should be avoided.